kamil-naly/projects/README.md

 # Projects
-This repository contains my projects for Codecademy Business Intelligence Data Analyst path and other data analysis related projects.\
+This repository contains my projects for Codecademy Business Intelligence Data Analyst path and other data analysis and visualization related projects.\
 Built with:
 - Jupyter notebook
 - SQL Language (MySQL and PosgreSQL)